tinyms-ai/tinyms/README.md

 If you are interested in learning TinyMS API, please find TinyMS Python API in [API Documentation](https://tinyms.readthedocs.io/en/latest/tinyms/tinyms.html).

+## Tutorial

+For a more detailed step-by-step video tutorial, please refer to the following website.

 ## Community

 For any developers who are not familiar with how TinyMS community works, please find the [Contributing Guidelines](https://tinyms.readthedocs.io/en/latest/community/contributing.html) to get started.